 With an analog relay output, there can be two or more alarm points.
 For example, one alarm would trip if fault current exceeds 10 or 20 mA, another alarm point can be set to trigger when fault exceeds 50 mA, so that more extensive action could be taken if a higher fault current is detected.

 Additional applications include, monitoring electric heating processes, semiconductor wafer fabrication, AC motor loads, plastic molding processes, heat trace cable systems, and snow melt protection.

-The AGT-FD detects faults to earth from 0 mA to 100 mA and produces 0–10 VDC output in proportion to 0–100 mA.
-The sensing window is large enough to allow three or four wires carrying 100 amps or more to pass through the sensing window easily.
-The AGT-FD can also be used to measure and monitor any low value AC circuit current by passing just one of the conductors through the sensing window.
+The AGT-FD Fault Relay detects faults to earth from 0 mA to 100 mA and produces 0–10 VDC output in proportion to 0–100 mA.
+The relay window is large enough to allow three or four wires carrying 100 amps or more to pass through the relay window easily.
+The AGT-FD can also be used to measure and monitor any low value AC circuit current by passing just one of the conductors through the relay window.